akarcaym/Hospital-Appointment-System-with-Python/README.md

 # Hospital-Appointment-System-with-Python

 Project is created with using Django Web Framework.
-Back-end development is done by Melis Akarçay and front-end part is done by Yağız Gülten and Gökberk Çerçioğlu.
+Back-end development and page placements are done by Melis Akarçay.
 Main aim is providing a system that patients and doctors can be schedule their appointments.